liuhanzuo/DBpj2/README.md

 You should start from the branch `main`, and when each project posted, this branch will be updated.
 So before you start your next project, confirm your code is up to date.

+**Important Notice: You should not make your code public anywhere.**

 ### Cloning this Repository

 1. Go [here](https://github.com/new) to create a new empty (without README.md) repository under your account.
 Pick a name (e.g. `babydb-private`) and select **Private** for the repository visibility level.